We strive to be accessible to everyone

-NHSBT seeks to be a service that understands the needs and aspirations of people with disabilities and will ensure that there is no discrimination on the grounds of disability to members of the public whom we serve.
+We seek to be a service that understands the needs and aspirations of people with disabilities.
+We work to ensure that there is no discrimination on the grounds of disability to members of the public whom we serve.
 We are committed to equality of opportunity for all and aim to provide access for people with disabilities.

-NHSBT is committed to making itself accessible to all elements of the community and will endeavor to provide appropriate facilities and assistance for people with disabilities in order that they receive our highest standards of service.
+We are committed being accessible to all the community and will endeavor to provide appropriate facilities and assistance for people with disabilities in order that they receive our highest standards of service.

 This website has been developed with the intention of making it accessible to as many visitors as possible.
 We aim to achieve this by adhering to W3C's Web Content Accessibility Guidelines 1.0, Level AA.

 This website has provided keyboard shortcuts for users wishing to go directly to specific parts of the site and help those who do not use a pointing device, such as a mouse.
 The access keys are defined as follows:

 0 – Accessibility